cls-python/cls-luigi_paper/README.md

 python main.py
 ````
 ### Pipelines outputs and regret comparison graph.
-Once completed, you may find the results of all runs under `shortest_path_pipelines/results/` directory.
+After running the pipelines, you can find the outputs of the pipeline in the `shortest_path_pipelines/results/` directory.

-The `shortest_path_pipelines/scores_and_plots/` directory clear
-contains all scores and regret comparison graph.
+The regret score for each pipeline and the regret comparison graph will be saved automatically in the `shortest_path_pipelines/scores_and_plots/` directory.

 ## Running the binary classification example